How Independent Consultants Can Build a Strong LinkedIn Profile

 Write a Compelling Headline

 Your headline is the text that appears directly below your name on your profile.
-Your headline will show up in LinkedIn search and on Google searches.
-Be sure to incorporate relevant keywords that people might search for when looking for your services.
-That will help your profile to show up higher in Google search results.
+It shows up in LinkedIn results and in Google searches, so incorporating relevant keywords people might use when looking for your services is important.
+This can improve your visibility in search results.

 Explore: 10 Small Business Marketing Strategies That Work